vasily-kartashov/vasily-kartashov.github.io/_posts/2016-01-29-adding-jsonb-support-to-hibernate.md

 }
 ```

-The intricacies of wrapping and unwrapping escape me, so I just based my design on other custom types from PostGIS dialect.

-The next step is to chain the two converters together:
+To ensure seamless integration, it is essential to link our two converters together.

     Domain Object <-- JavaTypeDescriptor --> String <-- SqlTypeDescriptor --> JSONP

-We create an abstract class that chains two descriptors together:
+This includes creating a connection between the domain object, the `JavaTypeDescriptor`, the string representation, the `SqlTypeDescriptor`, and finally, the JSONP format.
+By creating an abstract class that facilitates this connection, we can ensure a smooth integration process:

 ```java
 public abstract class JSONBackedType<T> extends AbstractSingleColumnStandardBasicType<T> {